-In order to benefit from opportunities to integrate incremental seismic rehabilitation with other maintenance and capital improvement activities, it is useful to discuss these activities as they are typically undertaken in office buildings.
-Most office building owners are familiar with their particular building inventories and the related patterns of maintenance and capital improvement.
+In order to benefit from opportunities to integrate incremental seismic rehabilitation with other maintenance and capital improvement activities, it is useful to discuss these activities as they are typically undertaken in multifamily buildings.
+Most multifamily building owners are familiar with their particular building inventories and the related patterns of maintenance and capital improvement.
 A significant parameter of patterns of maintenance and capital improvement may be the building classification (Class A, B, or C).
-Aggregate national data is of no particular relevance to a given owner, but may be of general interest and is summarized in the sidebar on the opposite page.
+Aggregate national data is of no particular relevance to a given owner, but may be of general interest and is summarized in the sidebar on page C-5.